Recently a friend of mine called asking for a favour.

 Now let me think whom I’m going to call back?

-My point is all four very specific brief.
+My point is I gave a very specific brief to all four.

 It does not instill me with much confidence regarding the three who don’t appear to be willing to follow even that.